UweGerdes/docker-vcards/README.md

 ## tl;dr

-Have a .vcf file ready, build Dockerfile, run it and open Browser.
+Have a .vcf file ready, `docker-compose up` and open Browser.

-## Installation

-### Clone the Git repository

-## tl;dr

-Install Docker, build and run - open browser.

 ## Build baseimage and nodejs docker images